-To discuss how your project supports the relevant Council Plan or policy, and to meet application requirements please contact Bridget Turner, Sport Administration Officer, via email Bridget.Turner@yarracity.vic.gov.au or phone 03 9205 5340.
+To discuss how your project supports the relevant Council Plan or policy, and to meet application requirements please contact a Recreation Officer, via email Recreation@yarracity.vic.gov.au or phone 03 9205 5340.

-Arts and Culture Stream Fact Sheet (Page 3 of 2)
+Arts and Culture Stream Fact Sheet (Page 1 of 2)

-This Stream supports the creation and presentation of arts and cultural projects, activities and works within the City of Yarra.
-Our vision is for arts and culture to be integrated into our City so that it can be an everyday experience and be enjoyed by all of our community, whether as makers, audience members or participants.
+This stream supports the creation and presentation of arts and cultural projects, activities and works within the City of Yarra.
+Our vision is for arts and culture to be integrated into our city so that it can be an everyday experience and be enjoyed by our community, whether as makers, audience members or participants.
 Creativity can exist anywhere and its pursuit is open to everyone.